NikZapp/amethyst/README.md

 After you have completed the setup, you can launch Amethyst by going in its directory and, while using the terminal, type `python3 main.py`.

 # TODO
-> Add a separate configuration file
-> Add a CLI for setting up the configuration file
 > Add plugin development documentation